 Along with being an industrial hub, Hosur has slowly emerged as one of the leading exporters of roses.
 Floriculture has become one of the other main income sources for the district.
 Every year more than 8 million stems of cut roses are exported to Europe and various other countries across the world.

-The TANFLORA Infrastructure Park located Madhagondapalli is the leading exporter of high quality cut roses to Europe.
+The TANFLORA Infrastructure Park located in Madhagondapalli is the leading exporter of high-quality cut roses to Europe.
 “Taj Mahal’, a patented variety of rose is supposed to be the most in demand.